 In May 2018, she was named on the Diversity Champion Honor Roll by the Race Relations & Diversity Taskforce in Birmingham, Mich., a suburb of Detroit.

-Zeldes lives in another suburb of Detroit where she spends her evenings shuttling her four children to sports — basketball, football, volleyball, tennis and baseball — activities.
+Zeldes lives in another suburb of Detroit where she spent pre-COVID-19 her evenings shuttling or attending the sports activities — basketball, football, volleyball, tennis and baseball — of her four children.

 She is writing her first book, "Flow & Flint Town," which looks at musical and psychological flow experienced by rap artists in the city since the 1980s.
-Zeldes' film "Breed & Bootleg: Legacy of Flint Rap" will debut in December at the Detroit Free Press Film Festival.
-A website and short doc film "The Documented: Oral Histories of Spartan Students" will debut in fall 2020.
+Zeldes' film "Breed & Bootleg: Legends of Flint Rap Music" debuted in December at the Detroit Free Press Film Festival.
+A short doc film "The Documented: Oral Histories of Spartan Students" will debut in fall 2021.